 So when doctors gave White one of these doses to treat his hemophilia sometime in the late 1970s or early 1980s, they infected the young boy with HIV — a guaranteed death sentence in 1984.
 “Virtually every hemophiliac I treated in the mid-1980s has since died from AIDS,” said Dr. Howard Markel, director of the Center for the History of Medicine at the University of Michigan.

-When Ryan White Wanted To Return To School His Community Turned On Him
+How Ryan White’s Community Turned On Him

 After his diagnosis in 1984, Ryan White’s doctors gave him six months to live.
 But, after overcoming a serious illness, White said he wanted to return to school.
 Ginder remembers her son telling her, “I want to go to school, I want to go visit my friends.
 I want to see my friends.”